akijowski/home-server/ansible/k3s/README.md

 ## How it is used

 K3s is used as the Kubernetes cluster for my entire homelab.
-The cluster will run most workloads that do not require certain hardware requirements or privledges.
+The cluster will run most workloads that do not require certain hardware requirements or privileges.
 It will also make for a nice testbed for experiments.

 ## Useful operations